 In terms of accessories, Bethan suggests doubling up.
 ‘I would consider if there are any interior accessories that can be brought outside.
 You may already have the perfect cushions, candles or throws that would work for a cosy evening in the garden.
 Shopping your home is a great way to get a new look while keeping to a budget.
 You can then add other items, with flexibility in mind, so that everything in your home works a little harder.’

 Gardens can be quite functional spaces so anything that makes yours stand out a little will give it a fun vibe.
 Add some comfort and wow factor, and anyone visiting you in your garden will feel like it’s an enjoyable place to be.
 If you’ve ever been wowed by a glowing firepit, for example, you’ll know the impact it can make.

 ‘Firelight is said to create a more intimate setting, allowing guests to relax and talk, letting their guards down at the end of the day,’ says Jonny.
 ‘The fire provides a visual, psychological comfort from which you and your guests will benefit.’

-Similarly, bright textiles always lift the spirits, as will colorful dinnerware.
-And who could resist getting a champagne bucket and bringing it outside for the ultimate in crowd-pleasing glamor?
+Similarly, garden decorating ideas such as bright textiles will always lift the spirits, as will colorful dinnerware.
+And who could resist getting a champagne bucket for garden party ideas with a bit glamour?